1935 Labor Day hurricane: Islamorada

 Standing just east of U.S. 1 at mile marker 82 in Islamorada, near where Islamorada's post office stood, is a monument designed by the Florida Division of the Federal Art Project and constructed using Keys limestone ("keystone") by the Works Progress Administration.
 It was unveiled on November 14, 1937, with several hundred people attending.
-President Roosevelt sent a telegram to the dedication in which he expressed "heartfelt sympathy" and said, "the disaster which made desolate the hearts of so many of our people brought a personal sorrow to me because some years ago I knew many residents of the keys."
+President Roosevelt sent a telegram to the dedication in which he expressed "heartfelt sympathy" and said, "the disaster which made desolate the hearts of so many of our people brought a personal sorrow to me because some years ago I knew many residents of the keys".
 The welcoming committee included Key West Mayor Willard M. Albury, and other local officials.
 Hines had been invited to speak but he declined.
 His attitude to the project was unenthusiastic.
 In a letter to Williams on June 24, 1937, regarding what to do with the many skeletons of veterans recently discovered in the Keys, he wrote: ″It occurs to me that if a large memorial is erected adjacent to this highway at the place of the disaster it will be observed by all persons using the highway and will serve as a constant reminder of the unfortunate catastrophe which occurred.″ Hines recommended the remains be buried at Woodlawn.
 A frieze depicts palm trees amid curling waves, fronds bent in the wind.
 In front of the sculpture a ceramic-tile mural of the Keys covers a stone crypt, which holds victims' ashes from the makeshift funeral pyres, commingled with the skeletons.

-Although this is a gravesite, not a single name appears anywhere on the monument.
+Although this is a gravesite, no name appears anywhere on the monument.
 This is not a requirement for the estimated 228 civilian dead, 55 of whom were buried where found or in various cemeteries.
 A memorial with identifying information is a statutory entitlement for the veterans.
-170 were cremated or never identified.
-The VA has chosen not to memorialize them, despite current Federal law and President Roosevelt's order that Hines provides a burial with full military honors for every veteran not claimed by his family.